 And speaking of sharing, let’s talk about this cinnamon swirl bread.
 I have to tell you that my message on sharing comes with the most selfish of motives.
 A long time favorite of mine is the cinnamon swirl bread from Edgar’s Bakery here in Alabama.
 It’s perfect, and if you’ve had it, you know why I’m raving about it.
 A girlfriend of mine asked them for the recipe, and I have questioned them for tidbits on the bread on countless occasions, but CAN YOU BELIEVE THEY DIDN’T SHARE IT WITH ME??
 Ok, that’s sarcasm.
 If I had that recipe and was willing to bake and sell to the masses, I would retire early and spend the rest of my days baking those sweet baby angel loaves for anyone who would buy them from me.

-I have spent months trying to get the filling on this bread right.
+I spent months trying to get the filling on this bread right.
 MONTHS.
 I’m talking at least 15-20 test bakes.
 The end result is worth it.
-This cinnamon swirl bread is filled with butter, sugar, eggs, and probably even a few handfuls of pixie dust, because it is straight up magical.
+This cinnamon swirl bread, made with butter, sugar, and eggs, is straight up magical.
 Similar to a babka, the dough for this bread is moist, buttery, and a bit stringy while being mixed up.
 After an initial rise, we roll it out super thin and spread it with a cinnamon sugar schmear that, if it weren’t entirely weird, I would consider scrubbing all over my bod.
 A few rolls, twists, and a rise later, the bread is popped in the oven until it’s dark, golden and fragrant enough to scent your entire home.

 This cinnamon swirl bread is the most delicious thing that I know how to make.
 It’s not the easiest thing I know how to make, but you can bet every bag of sugar at the grocery store that it’s the tastiest.
 If you have free time this week, I really think you should make this bread.
 Read through the instructions carefully, set out enough time for the rising of the bread, and plan on being patient with the process.
 The end result is life changing delicious, and you’ll be glad you have an extra loaf to stick in the freezer.
 You can do the extra kind thing and share your second loaf with a friend… but even I might be selfish enough to save it for myself.
 No judgement.